christsven/H.E.A.T/factions/Baltic Security Partnership Brigade.md

 These units are trained for deep incursions and traversal of the bogs and marches of the Baltics.
 What is a specialization for other forces is here normal.
-Any infantry group is allowed to get the following rule at 2pt/u:
+Any officer or infantry group is allowed to get the following rule at 2pt/u:

 <table><tr><td>Recon training</td><td>These soldiers are trained to operate and maneuver<br> in even the toughest terrain.<br><br>When using an ADVANCE to move through rough<br>terrain, throw a D2, and on a positive result the team<br>may instead use the RUN distance.</td></table>